Chinglim/LAB4/README.md

 For the waveform ranging from 50-100ns,

 1)The controller retrieves the new data and places it on the data bus.

 2)So that then at next cycle it can be upload into the Instruction Register.

-3)As 3 is the opcode for ROR,he ROR is carried out and as 4 is the opcode for out, the ROR value of B(hexadecimal): D(hexadecimal) is then displayed on the the accumulator.
+3)As 3 is the opcode for ROR,the ROR is carried out and as 4 is the opcode for out, the ROR value of B(hexadecimal): D(hexadecimal) is then displayed on the the accumulator.

 4)However, cannot proceed immediately as now the enaccbuffer is low and thus does not allow value D (hexadecimal)from the accumulator to the data bus.

+For the waveform ranging from 100-150ns,

+1)

+2)

+3)

+4)